Hello, my dear colleagues, and welcome to this article related to reading activities for young learners!

 What is sociocultural approach to reading and how can it raise interest in reading in young learners?

 When considering theories of learning, we should also consider sociocultural perspectives and the role that culture, interaction, and collaboration have on quality learning.
 Modern social learning theories stem from the work of Russian psychologist Vygotsky, who produced his ideas between 1924 and 1934 as a reaction to existing conflicting approaches in psychology (Kozulin, 1990).
 Vygotsky’s ideas are most recognized for identifying the role social interactions and culture play in the development of higher-order thinking skills, and it is especially valuable for the insights it provides about the dynamic “interdependence between individual and social processes in the construction of knowledge” (John-Steiner & Mahn, 1996, p.
 192).Socio-cultural perspective of learning

 What does all of this have to do with literacy?

-Well, as we all know, children’s backgrounds can impact the way they learn and their background knowledge.
-By acknowledging those differences, we can start to encourage every child to share their knowledge and make them feel like they matter.
-Their families matter, their cultures matter, and all of the things they do without even thinking, daily, can be surprising to another child.
+As we all know, children’s backgrounds can impact the way they learn and their background knowledge.
+By acknowledging those differences, we can encourage every child to share their knowledge and make them feel like they matter.
+Their families matter, their cultures matter, and everything they do without even thinking daily can be surprising to another child.

 Also, one size does not fit all is my main motto while doing storytelling with young learners.
-Multiculturalism and the differentiation in materials and activities is the key to motivating young learners to read.
+Multiculturalism and the differentiation in materials and activities are the keys to motivating young learners to read.

 Teaching reading with technology can be really fruitful, but the aspects we should focus on more are the use of tools and the activities, not so much on the materials themselves.
 Also, using technologies in reading activities is usually more suited for learners aged 10+, which means it works more effectively with more advanced young learners and teenagers.